Nikon D3400 vs Panasonic ZS100

 It is notable that the D3400 has a hotshoe, while the ZS100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the D3400 and the ZS100 have been discontinued, but can regularly be found used on eBay.
+Both the D3400 and the ZS100 have been discontinued, but can regularly be found used on ebay.
 The ZS100 was replaced by the Panasonic ZS200, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D3400 and ZS100 can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Panasonic ZS100 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D3400 and the Panasonic ZS100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.